michelin/ns4kafka/README.md

 You can download Ns4Kafka as a fat jar from the project's releases page on GitHub at https://github.com/michelin/ns4kafka/releases.
 Please note that Java 21 is required to run the application.

-Additionally, a Docker image of the solution is available at https://hub.docker.com/repository/docker/michelin/ns4kafka.
+Additionally, a Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/michelin/ns4kafka).

 ## Install